Full-Spectrum Analysis of Gravitational Wave Production from Inflation to Reheating: Results

 Below we list and discuss some features of the GW spectra under consideration. \begin{itemize} \item The solid black line represents the inflationary gravitational wave spectrum generated during inflation.
 The flat portion corresponds to tensor modes that re-enter the horizon during the radiation-dominated era, while the subsequent $f^{-2}$ decline reflects modes that re-enter during the reheating phase, as is formulated in the second line of Eq.~\eqref{eq:ogw-1}. \item The black dotted line represents the high-frequency tail of tensor modes, which never exit the horizon but can still be excited during reheating via inflaton annihilation.
 According to Eq.~\eqref{eq:ogw_inflaton_inflaton}, this component of the spectrum decreases as $f^{-1/2}$ until it reaches the cutoff frequency $f_{\text{max}}$ given by Eq.~\eqref{eq:fmax}, beyond which the signal is exponentially suppressed due to inflaton decay. \item The solid blue line represents the GW spectrum generated from bremsstrahlung.
 The signal peaks when the energy of the emitted graviton reaches its kinematic threshold, corresponding to $\omega = m_\phi/2$ at the end of reheating.
 This sets the peak frequency at $f_{\text{peak}} \simeq f_{\text{max}}/2$.
 In the regime $f < f_{\text{peak}}$, the GW spectrum scales as $\Omega_{\text{GW}} \propto f$ (cf. Eq.~\eqref{eq:ogw-bremJ}), while for $f \gtrsim f_{\text{peak}}$, the spectrum is exponentially suppressed due to the rapid depletion of the inflaton number density. \item The solid green curve represents the GW spectrum generated from the radiation-catalyzed scattering process $\phi \psi \to \psi h$.
 The produced gravitons carry energy $\omega > m_\phi /2$, which implies a lower limit on the frequency, given by $f \simeq f_{\text{min}}/2$, where $f_{\text{min}}$ is defined in Eq.~\eqref{eq:fmin}.
 At low temperatures, the Boltzmann suppression can be neglected, and the collision term in Eq.~\eqref{eq:Ch-catalyze} peaks at $\omega \simeq m_\phi$, corresponding to a GW frequency $f \simeq f_{\text{max}}$.
-At higher temperatures, gravitions are produced by more energetic radiations with the mean energy significantly exceeding $m_\phi$ scattering off inflatons, causing the peak frequency $\gg f_{\text{max}}$. \item The solid red line represents the GW spectrum arising from pure thermal scatterings via the processes $\bar{\psi} \psi \to A\, h$ and $A \psi \to \psi h$, with $N_f N_g = 250$.
-As discussed in the previous section, this scenario can reproduce the GW signal from Standard Model (SM) thermal scatterings.
-Similar to the SM case, the spectrum exhibits a peak at $f_{\text{peak}} \simeq 100~\text{GHz}$ \cite{Ringwald:2020ist}.
-In the low-frequency regime, the spectrum is dominated by the $\bar{\psi} \psi \to A\, h$ process, leading to a scaling of $\Omega_{\text{GW}} \propto f^4$---see the discussion below Eq.~\eqref{eq:ogw-RR}.
-At higher frequencies close to the peak, the spectrum receives the dominant contribution from $A \psi \to \psi h$.
-Most gravitons are produced with energies on the order of the temperature at the time of production, while excessively high energy gravitons are exponentially suppressed due to the Boltzmann factor $e^{-\omega/T}$ in Eq.~\eqref{eq:Ch_psipsi}. \end{itemize} By comparing the spectra in Fig.~\ref{fig:GW} for the three benchmark model parameters, we find that the inflationary GW signal dominates in the regime $f < f_I$, where $f= f_I$ is depicted as the second vertical gray line.
-For $f > f_I$, the contributions from the other four sources begin to interplay.
-In general, the bremsstrahlung channel $\phi \to \bar{\psi} \psi h$ dominates over the pure inflaton annihilation process $\phi \phi \to hh$ when $m_\phi \gtrsim T_{\text{rh}}$, except in the high-frequency tail and a narrow low-frequency region.
-Compared to the $1 \to 3$ bremsstrahlung process, the radiation-catalyzed $2 \to 2$ scatterings involving the inflaton and its daughter fields become significant when $T_{\text{rh}} \gtrsim m_\phi$ ~\cite{Xu:2024fjl}.
+At higher temperatures, gravitons are produced by more energetic radiation, leading to a shift of the peak frequency toward that of the thermal GW spectrum, which will be discussed in the next bullet point.